The trusty teardrop caravan has come back into fashion after experiencing a massive amount of success between the 1930s and 1960s.

-Generally, there is enough room for your bed, a kitchen area and storage space, but they also look great.
-Teardrop caravans have a distinctive look and are also light so they can be towed by almost any type of vehicle.
+Generally, there is enough room for your bed, a kitchen area and storage space.
+This will vary depending on the size of the trailer, but they are known for their compact design.
+Teardrop caravans have a distinctive look and are light enough to be towed by almost any type of vehicle.

-In this guide, we’ll show you the best teardrop caravans as well as an in-depth buying guide to help you through the purchase process.
+In this guide, we’ll show you some of the best teardrop caravans as well as an in-depth buying guide to help you understand some of the key features.

 SL Industries – Derby, Derbyshire